paralysedforce/nuvsc/README.md

 The application is written in python (serverside) and javascript (clientside).
 The <a href='http://flask.pocoo.org/'>flask</a> api is used alongside <a href='http://getbootstrap.com/'>bootstrap</a> among other common packages such as jQuery UI.
 The data is taken from the <a href='http://developer.asg.northwestern.edu/'>Northwestern Course Data API</a> and is saved to a postgresql database.

+The application takes advantage of localStorage in order to save user schedules locally.

 Instructions
 ------------------------------
 To run a local version of Serif, clone this repository.
 The python dependencies you'll need are: flask, <a href='https://github.com/northwesternapis/python-client'>nuapiclient</a>, and sqlite3.
 They can all be installed through pip.
 The clientside dependencies are: <a href='http://fullcalendar.io/'>fullcalendar</a>, jQuery UI, jQuery, and bootstrap.
 I recommend installing <a href='https://virtualenv.pypa.io/en/latest/'>virtualenv</a> and installing your pip dependencies that way.